analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 Container
 ~~~~~~~~~

-To allow disposing content in a tabular manner but still respecting the multiple
+To allow arranging content in a tabular manner while still respecting multiple
-screen sizes and both HTML and PDF output, two container directives are available,
+screen sizes for both HTML and PDF output, two container directives are available:
 ``flex`` and ``grid``.

 .. _directive flex: